-Additional benefit (provident fund): A lump sum of 2,500 ringgits is paid.
+Additional benefit: A lump sum of 2,500 ringgits is paid.

-Survivor pension (social insurance): If the deceased was a disability pensioner, 100% of the disability pension is paid; if the deceased was employed at the time of death, 50% to 65% of the insured's average monthly earnings in the 24 months before death is paid, depending on the number of contributions.
+Survivor pension (social insurance): If the deceased received a disability pension (social insurance), 100% of the disability pension is paid; if the deceased was employed at the time of death, 50% to 65% of the insured's average monthly earnings in the 24 months before death is paid, depending on the number of contributions.

-The survivor pension is split as follows: 60% of the benefit is paid to the eligible widow(er) and 40% to eligible children.
+The survivor pension is split as follows: 60% of the benefit is paid to an eligible widow(er) and 40% to eligible children.

-If there are no other eligible survivors, 40% of the benefit is paid to parents or grandparents and 30% to eligible siblings up to age 21.
+If there are no other eligible survivors, 40% of the benefit is paid to parents or grandparents and 30% to eligible single siblings up to age 21.